ziglang/gotta-go-fast/README.md

 zig run ../../bench.zig --pkg-begin app bar.zig --pkg-end -O ReleaseFast -- zig
 ```

+Use an absolute path for the ending `zig` argument which is in a subdirectory
+of the zig source tree used to build the zig binary.
+Some of the benchmarks
+want to learn the zig source checkout path in order to test stuff.

 ## Empty CSV File

 Handy to copy paste to start a new table.